-A visual assessment of layer F2 in Figure 3 (b) shows in addition to Bi-pairing the formation of small Bi-clusters, which is supported by the atomically resolved occurrence distribution in Figure 4.
-The individual atoms in these pairs and clusters lie on regular group-V lattice sites and are of comparable height to isolated Bi-atoms in the surface, confirming that they are Bi-related.
-In addition, identical pair and cluster geometries with weaker contrast than for Bi-atoms from the 3rd laver are found, which excludes a cleavage related origin.
-Commonly observed Bi-clusters consist mainly of a first nearest neighbor pair and an additional Bi-atom, which results in the triangular, kinked, and linear configurations shown Figures 5 (a, b, c).
-This suggests a connection with the strong trend towards first nearest neighbor Bi-pairing.
+A visual assessment of layer F2 in Fig. 3(b) shows in addition to Bi pairing the formation of small Bi clusters, which is supported by the atomically resolved occurrence distribution in Fig. 4.
+The individual atoms in these pairs and clusters lie on regular group-V lattice sites and are of comparable height to isolated Bi atoms in the surface, confirming that they are Bi related.
+In addition, identical pair and cluster geometries are found for Bi atoms in the second layer below the surface, which excludes a cleavage related origin.
+Commonly observed Bi clusters consist mainly of a first-nearest-neighbor pair and an additional Bi atom, which results in the triangular, kinked, and linear configurations shown Figs. 5(a)-5(c).
+This suggests a connection with the strong trend towards first-nearest-neighbor Bi pairing.
 Similarly, among the three different trimer configurations, linear arrangements are more often found than triangular and kinked geometries.
-Clusters with more than 4 Bi-atoms are rarely observed.
+Clusters with more than four Bi atoms are rarely observed.

-Our measurements confirm the formation of Bi-pairs and small Bi-clusters in Bi:InP grown at low temperatures, which were suggested in recent photoluminescence and DLTS studies on Bi:InP form the same reactor.^{4,9,11,12} This further illustrates the importance of compositional order in dilute bismides.
-Pairs and clusters of Bi-atoms disturb the lattice more than single Biatoms, which potentially gives rise to additional states in the band gap near the valence band edge.^{11,12,27} Configurational and environmental disorder are expected to broaden the states related to these arrangements of more than one Bi-atom.28 Similarly, localized states in the band gap have been proposed for pairs and clusters of N-atoms.29
+Our measurements confirm the formation of Bi pairs and small Bi clusters in Bi:InP grown at low temperatures, which were suggested in recent photoluminescence and DLTS studies on Bi:InP form the same reactor [4,9,11,12].
+This further illustrates the importance of compositional order in dilute bismides.
+Pairs and clusters of Bi atoms disturb the lattice more than single Bi atoms, which potentially gives rise to additional states in the band gap near the valence band edge [3,11,12].
+Configurational and environmental disorder are expected to broaden the states related to these arrangements of more than one Bi atom [28].
+Similarly, localized states in the band gap have been proposed for pairs and clusters of N atoms [29].